-in previous studies.
-In particular, the standard deviation of log wages and residual wages rose by 12 and 16 per cent, respectively, between 1997 and 2007.
+industries, with the maximum exceeding the minimum by more than three times.
+Table 5 also confirms the substantial increase in the US wage inequality documented in previous studies.
+In particular, the standard deviation of log wages and residual wages rose by 12% and 16%, respectively, between 1997 and 2007.

-In the next two columns, we perform a variance decomposition exercise analogous to that in Helpman et al. (2015).
-We decompose the total variance of log wages into a within-industry and a between-industry component, and show the percentage contribution of the former to the level (in 2007) and growth (between 1997 and 2007) of this variance.
-This exercise confirms the well-known fact that wage inequality and its growth are not explained by dispersion of wages between industries but rather by wage dispersion within industries: the within-industry component accounts for 89 per cent of the variance of log wages, and within-industry changes in wage inequality explain essentially all of the increase in the variance of wages over the sample period.
+In the next two columns, we perform a variance decomposition exercise analogous to that in Helpman et al. (2016).
+We decompose the total variance of log wages into a within-industry and a between-industry component and show the percentage contribution of the former to the level (in 2007) and growth (between 1997 and 2007) of this variance.
+This exercise confirms the well-known fact that wage inequality and its growth are not explained by dispersion of wages between industries but rather by wage dispersion within industries: the within-industry component accounts for 89% of the variance of log wages, and within-industry changes in wage inequality explain essentially all of the increase in the variance of wages over the sample period.

 In the bottom part of Table 5, we study how wage inequality changed between 1997 and 2007 across different parts of the wage distribution.
 To this purpose, we compute the average percentage change in the standard deviations of log wages and residual wages after excluding observations in the left tail of each wage distribution.
-Moving from left to right in the table, we restrict to the top 20, 40, 60 and 80 per cent of the distribution.
+Moving from left to right in the Table, we restrict consideration to the top 20%, 40%, 60% and 80% of the distribution.
 These exercises show that the increase in wage inequality remains fairly similar when excluding increasingly larger shares of low-wage individuals.
-This suggests that the recent rise in U.S. wage inequality corresponds to a widening of the entire distribution, a result also found in Song et al. (2015).
+This suggests that the recent rise in US wage inequality corresponds to a widening of the entire distribution, a result also found in Song et al. (2015).

 Next, we study how the dispersion of wages relates to industry characteristics.
-To this purpose, we regress the standard deviation of log residual wages on covariates, using the same sample of 6-digit NAICS industries employed in Section 2.
-We link the Census industries to 6-digit NAICS codes using correspondence tables from the U.S. Census Bureau.
+To this end, we regress the standard deviation of log residual wages on covariates, using the same sample of 6-digit NAICS industries employed in Section 1.
+We link the Census industries to 6-digit NAICS codes using correspondence tables from the US Census Bureau.
 Because we attribute the wage dispersion of each Census industry to all 6-digit NAICS codes corresponding to it, we weight the regressions so as to give less weight to smaller industries; as weights, we use the 1997 shares of the 6-digit industries in total manufacturing employment.
-As in Helpman et al. (2015), we restrict attention to residual wage dispersion, which is closer to the model.
+As in Helpman et al. (2016), we restrict attention to residual wage dispersion, which is closer to the model.
 Nevertheless, using the standard deviation of log hourly wages yields similar results, which are not reported to save space.

 Consistently with the theory, our data show that there is a strong positive correlation between the standard deviation of log establishment sales and the standard deviations of log residual wages.
-In particular, regressing the former variable on the latter yields a coefficient (s.e.) of 0.821 (0.322).
-This result echoes recent firm-level evidence, according to which the dispersions of productivity and wages are positively correlated across U.S. firms (Barth et al., 2014).
+In particular, regressing the former variable on the latter yields a coefficient (SE) of 0.821 (0.322).
+This result echoes recent firm-level evidence, according to which the dispersions of productivity and wages are positively correlated across US firms (Barth et al., 2014).
 However, given that the dispersion of sales is endogenous, we now focus on its main determinants.
 We are especially interested in how trade affects inequality, since the model suggests export opportunities to raise wage dispersion.